 Which is why…

-It should come as too big of a surprise that “cardiomyopathy” refers to disease that affect the heart muscle.
-And when we apply this definition to working with dogs, we generally find that cardiomyopathy is a term that will usually be applied to one of two different conditions:
+It should come as too big of a surprise that “cardiomyopathy” refers to disease that affects the heart muscle.
+And when we apply this definition to working with dogs, we generally find that cardiomyopathy is a term that will usually be used for one of two different conditions:

-Dilated cardiomyopathy (DCM) in dogs is a disease that is characterized by an enlarged heart.
-With dilated cardiomyopathy, the upper and lower chambers of the heart become enlarged as a result of having to work “harder” than a normal heart would.
-In most cases, one side of heart (depending on the cause of the abnormality) will tend to become larger than the other upper chamber.
+Dilated cardiomyopathy (DCM) in dogs is characterized by an enlarged heart.
+With dilated cardiomyopathy, the heart’s upper and lower chambers become enlarged due to having to work “harder” than a normal heart would.
+In most cases, one side of the heart (depending on the cause of the abnormality) will become more significant than the other upper chamber.

 Potential causes of DMC in dogs